 Priorities and Scheduling

-shall be the sole responsibility of the Director of Programming.
+be the sole responsibility of the Director of Programming.
+Scheduling

-Scheduling will be in accordance with the mission statement set
+will be in accordance with the mission statement set forth by the

-forth by the Office of Cable Television and the availability of
+Office of Cable Television and the availability of equipment and

-DVDs may be obtained, whether by private parties or by government
+be obtained, whether by private parties or by government agencies,

-agencies, of any program that has aired on either TV-13 or DCN
+of any program that has aired on either DCC or DCN according to

 may telephone the Office of Cable Television between 9:00 am & 5:00 pm (Monday-Friday)